 \subsubsection{Testing under Uncertainty}

 Uncertainty is inherent in self-adaptive software.
 Thus, testing methods must treat uncertainty as a first-class entity to identify faults effectively.
 Holistic approaches are needed to quantify uncertainty across different sources, including AI components.
-Furthermore, continuous assessment and management of uncertainty during real-world operations are crucial, along with strategies to handle cases where uncertainty exceeds acceptable limits, ensuring system reliability and safety.
+Furthermore, continuous assessment and management of uncertainty in real-world operations are crucial, along with strategies for handling cases where uncertainty exceeds acceptable limits, to ensure system reliability and safety.